 The dual battery switch provides isolation and positive disconnect from the batteries to protect against tampering, electrical fire hazards and battery rundown.
 The switch should normally be in the ON position rather than the COMBINE BATTERIES position.
-This will keep one battery in reserve should the other fail.
-In the OFF position, the boat will be isolated from the batteries except for the automatic bilge pump.
+In the OFF position, the boat will be isolated from the batteries except for the items requiring constant power such as the bilge pump.